ybizeul/StreamDeckWS/README.md

 ## About

-StreamDeckWS is a WebSocket proxy for Elgato Stream Deck.
+StreamDeckWS is a WebSocket proxy for Corsair Stream Deck.

 Now you can send and receive messages for your Stream Deck from remote servers like Node-RED websocket plugin.